tab-guardian/tab-guardian/README.md

 - [x] You can set an icon for each group to make it easier to recognize
 - [x] You can bind a Tab Group to a specific URL so that it visible in the group list only when you are on that URL.
 This is useful if you want to hide a group and access it only when you are on a specific web page
 - [x] You can sort tabs by dragging and dropping them
+- [x] You can set emoji as an icon for your group

 ## Links